Rosamma Punnoose

 Rosamma Punnoose (12 May 1913 – 28 December 2013) was an Indian independence activist, politician and lawyer.
 She was the first person to be sworn in as a member of the Kerala Legislative Assembly.
 She was also the first MLA in India to lose her seat following a court order, and the first person to be elected in the first-ever by-election to the assembly in 1958.
 Punnoose was also the first pro tem Speaker of the Kerala Legislative Assembly.

 Early life

-Rosamma was born in Kanjirappally, Travancore on 12 May 1913 to a Catholic family, the fourth child of Kanjirapally Karippaparanbil Thomman Cheriyan and Payippadu Punnakkudi Annamma.
+Rosamma was born in Kanjirappally, Travancore on 12 May 1913 to a Catholic family, the fourth child of Kanjirapally Karippaparambil Thomman Cheriyan and Payippadu Punnakkudi Annamma.

 She graduated with a degree in law from the Madras Law College.